 (Surah Al-Baqarah, 2:183)

 In today’s digital age, the online world may lead us to do things that may affect our fasting.
 Therefore, we need to exercise self-restraint, both online and offline.
 Refrain from being preoccupied with unnecessary matters and affairs that have nothing to do with us.
-Only provide positive comments, and if there we have nothing beneficial to share and express, silence should be our default action.
+We should only provide positive comments; silence should be our default action if we have nothing beneficial to share and express.
 The Prophet s.a.w. reminded us that,

 مَنْ كَانَ يُؤْمِنُ بِاللَّهِ وَالْيَوْمِ الآخِرِ فَلْيَقُلْ خَيْرًا، أَوْ لِيَصْمُتْ